thinkoid/lbp/README.md

 Center-Symmetric Local Binary Patterns*.
 It uses Boost *hana* for some light meta.
 The usage is straighforward, create  the operator object:

-    const auto op = lbp::cslbp_t { };
+    auto op = lbp::cslbp< float, 2, 8 >;

     // Fetch the source, say, a gray float image:
     Mat src = ...

-    // Convert the source image with a custom epsilon: const auto result = op.operator()< float > (src, 0.05);
+    // Convert the source image with a custom epsilon: const auto result = op (src, 0.05);

-The function call operator of the operator object is templatized on the Mat underlying type.
 There is no requirement on the input image type other than being a gray, single-channel.

 The destination Mat type is the smallest type that can accommodate the result of the operator.
 E.g., a neighborhood of 12, makes 6 comparisons, generating values